vbatts/tar-split/README.md

 with the same path, expect an err (like `ErrDuplicatePath`) or a resulting tar stream that does not validate your original checksum/signature.

 Contract
 --------

-Do not break the API of stdlib `archive/tar`
+Do not break the API of stdlib `archive/tar` in our fork (ideally find an upstream mergeable solution)

 Std Version